These tips on how to become a good speaker in public can be applied anywhere.

 But it is worth the effort to speak in a composed manner.

-Alack of poise, in most cases, will only make you appear before your audience as a person who isn’t abreast of his message.
+A lack of poise will only make you appear as a person who isn’t abreast of his message.

 And the message you may be seeking to pass will be lost!